 Most recently acted as a legal consultant and screenwriter with acclaimed writer Kata Weber, Cannes Film Festival award winning Director Kornél Mundruczó and Academy Award winning Director/Producer Martin Scorsese on the film Pieces of a Woman.
 Worked directly with writers, directors, and producers on the set to assist the director and actors in the filming of courtroom and legal scenes.
-Present on the movie set for the filming of the courtroom scenes working with Academy Award nominated actress Victoria Kirby, Academy Award winner Ellen Burstyn and Emmy Award Winner Molly Parker as well as the other actors.
+Present on the movie set for the filming of the courtroom scenes working with Academy Award nominated actress Vanessa Kirby, Academy Award winner Ellen Burstyn and Emmy Award Winner Molly Parker as well as the other actors.

 Assist litigation counsel in uncovering the factors that motivate jurors’ decision-making, create, and test persuasion strategies, and ultimately provide the strategies that will influence the jurors.

 Simulated in-person or online trial presentations that assess which arguments are persuasive by uncovering jurors’ decision-making processes

 Test case themes and theories to uncover potential biases, strengths, and vulnerabilities of a case.
 Identify the concepts and themes that resonate most, providing strategic recommendations for crafting the most persuasive story.

 Conduct Mock Trials and Focus Groups to allow presentation of a case, including the opposition case, to jury-eligible individuals representative to gain a detailed, behind-the-scenes understanding of how the case will be viewed at trial.
 Also, to test specific issues, themes, arguments, and witnesses.

 Founder, Managing Attorney